About the course

 The provision of supervision, where required, is subject to the following points:

-- The allocation of graduate supervision is the responsibility of the the Mathematical Institute and Department of Statistics and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
+- The allocation of graduate supervision is the responsibility of the Mathematical Institute and the Department of Statistics and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.

-- Under exceptional circumstances a supervisor may be found outside the the Mathematical Institute and Department of Statistics.
+- Under exceptional circumstances a supervisor may be found outside the Mathematical Institute and the Department of Statistics.